SFDC-Assets/Demo-Date-Shifter/README.md

 The additional fields are as follows:

 - **Active**: If selected (default), this object will be included in the list of objects in the component for date shifting.
 De-select to temporarily disable this object from date shifting.
-- **Adjust Minutes**: Select to adjust minutes in `DateTime` fields relative to your date and time selection (useful for round-the-clock `DateTime` fields such as those you would find in objects like Cases); leave unselected (default) for objects to adjust the date portion only (useful for `DateTime` fields in objects like calendar events that typically start on hour or half-hour boundaries and should remain that way).
+- **Adjust Minutes**: Select to adjust minutes in `DateTime` fields relative to your date and time selection (useful for round-the-clock `DateTime` fields such as those you would find in objects like Cases); deselect for objects to adjust the date portion only (useful for `DateTime` fields in objects like calendar events that typically start on hour or half-hour boundaries and should remain that way).
 - **Weekdays Only**: If selected, then ensure that the adjusted date falls on a weekday.
 If the result of a field's shifting falls on a Saturday, it will be further adjusted to fall on the previous Friday; if the result of a field's shitfting falls on a Sunday, it will be further adjusted to fall on the following Monday.
 If unselected (default), no further adjustment will be made.
 This is useful for objects such as Event start and end dates or Task due dates which should always reflect working hours.

-**IMPORTANT**: Out of the box, this package uses two custom case fields from the SDO/CDO: `DateTime_Opened_c__c` and `DateTime_Closed_c__c`.
-These fields are used by the Perfect Date Wizard to hold shifted dates since the standard fields `CreatedDate` and `ClosedDate` cannot be updated.
-Aside from these two custom fields, this package does not use anything from the Perfect Date Wizard and has not been tested to work with it.
+**IMPORTANT**: This tool does not use anything from the Perfect Date Wizard and has not been tested to work with it.
 The Wizard uses custom fields beginning with `DB_` to track shifts in the dates, while this component uses the explicit date condition that you specify.
-The component there should have no problem working with dates that have been shifted by the Perfect Date Wizard, but the Wizard might have issues after your using this component.
+The component will have no problem working with dates that have been shifted by the Perfect Date Wizard, but the Wizard might have issues after you use this tool.
 Bottom line: choose the Perfect Date Wizard or this component, but not both.

-## For the Advanced User

-The component ships with two out-of-the-box conditions for which to shift the dates: the most recent case open date and the most recent case closed date.
-If you would like to try your hand creating other conditions:

-- Modify the component markup to add an `option` to the `lightning:select`.
-Delete any `option`s you don't want.
-- Find the `conditionQueries` map in the `DemoShiftDates` Apex class and modify it to use whichever `DateTime` field of whatever object you wish.
-Make sure to include a SOQL query string that will return a single record and make sure that the string in your new entry matches the `value` in the `option` you added above.

 ## How to Deploy This Package to Your Org